-Interrailing was once the preserve of students making the most of their long summer holidays, but these days it’s an option for all.
-Interrailing is one of the best ways to see Europe and with flexible ticket options, you can choose how long you go for and what countries you want to focus on.
+Interrailing was once the preserve of students making the most of their long summer holidays, but nowadays, it’s an option for all.
+Interrailing is one of the best ways to see Europe, and with flexible ticket options, you can choose how long you go for and what countries you want to focus on.

 1. Experiencing the Journey